xmengkinaxis/CPP/System Design Interview Checklist.md

 # 0 Interview Preparation
 ## 0.1 Time Allocation
 Clarify the problem, break down the complex problem into parts, discuss the overall design, and deep dive into some components; identify and analyze the tradeoffs, recover from the failures; <br>
-1. understand the problem and establish design core: ~10 minutes (3 - 10 m)
+1. Understand the problem and establish design core: ~10 minutes (3 - 10 m)
 2. Propose high-level design and get buy-in; -10 minutes (10 - 15 m)
 3. Design deep dive; 20 minutes (10 - 25 m)
-4. Wrap / Evaluation / feedback / discusson / question : 5 minutes (3 - 5 m)
+4. Wrap / Evaluation / feedback / discussion / question : 5 minutes (3 - 5 m)

 ## 0.2 Tips on the process
 1. Discuss trade-offs with your interviewers